What is the Body Scan?

 Guided Audio Practice

-This recording is used throughout the MBSR course, return to it anytime you need to ground yourself in the body.
+These recordings are used throughout the MBSR course, return to it anytime you need to ground yourself in the body.

 How to practice the body scan